the Cake: Guidelines for the Decorator

 used with a mocha buttercream and an example of color would be

 raspberry jam used with a white chocolate mousse.
 Note that is different from the actual filling.
+Remember spreads are used to highlight the cake only; it's not the actual filling.

 Three: Tier Assembly